OxideDevelopment/Noeron/README.md

 ### Eclipse

-Go to `File -> Import -> Gradle -> Gradle Project`, click Browse and navigate to the root folder of your project, then click `Build Model`.
+Go to `File -> Import -> Gradle -> Gradle Project`, click Browse and navigate to the root folder of Noeron, then click `Build Model`.
 After a while, you'll see a root project and subprojects (android, core, desktop, html, ios).
 Select all the projects and click `Finish`.
 Note that this process can take a minute or two the first time you do it, as Gradle and some dependencies will be downloaded in the background.

 Now, right click on `Noeron-Desktop`, and click `Run as -> Gradle build..`.
 You should see a text area.
 If you want to simply run the project, enter  `run`, click  `Apply -> Run `.